Cagayancillo: History

+Islamic era

+Before the Spanish period, Cagayancillo was inhabited by Kagayanen people who belonged to the wider Manobo ethnic group, but Moros from Cagayan de Sulu under the influence of the Sultanate of Sulu eventually settled in the area.
+This island essentially became one of the many bases for piracy activities around the coasts on the Sulu Sea and beyond.

+Spanish era

-The island was known to the first Spanish settlers in the Archipelago simply as Cagayan.
+During the time of Legazpi in the late 16th century, the island was known to the first Spanish settlers in the Archipelago simply as Cagayan.
 They describe this territory as "two low islets about fifteen leagues from the island of Panay".
 They ruled these islets from the town of Arevalo in Iloilo by sailing south-southeast from this part of Panay, to the open sea.
 The islands are surrounded by many low reefs.
 But the Spaniards were able to discover their narrow entry, avoiding potential shipping hazards.

-During the early period of Spanish colonizations, these small islets were inhabited by four hundred people, all of whom were very skillful shipbuilders.
+During the early period of Spanish colonization, these small islets were inhabited by four hundred people, all of whom were very skillful shipbuilders.
 They were from Panay, and they came to these islets in order to fortify themselves by the reefs, for fear of pirates.
 Then they undertook to return to Panay in order to dwell there.
 But many of their women died there.
 Seeing this, as they were soothsayers, they returned to the islands of Cagayan, from where they set out every year, and scattered themselves over all the islands to build ships.
 They built the ships of the Spanish Royal Navy in the Philippines, as well as galleys, galliots, and frigates.
 They also helped in repairing and righting ships.
 Being the most important people in the islands for the Spaniards, the adelantado Miguel López de Legazpi allotted their islands to the encomenderos of Negros Island.
 Afterwards, the colonizers found it best to put them under the direct control of the Spanish Crown.
 Thus, it was governed from the town of Arevalo in Iloilo.

+In the late 17th century, the Spaniards built a fort in Cagayancillo to defend the area from Moro piracy and to continue their missionary works in the island.

 Historically, the islands also became part of Antique Province.
 It was made into a municipality in 1810, with Omabong as its first mayor.

+American era

-During the American regime, it came under the jurisdiction of Negros Occidental.
+During the American regime, it came under the jurisdiction of Negros Occidental in 1901.
+However, on May 14, 1903, the Philippine Commission passed Act No. 747, which officially annexed Cagayancillo, Balabac, and other southern islands to the province of Paragua (present-day Palawan).

+Modern era

-In 1959, the following sitios were constituted into barrios of Cagayan:
+In 1959, the following sitios were constituted into barrios of Cagayan now as a part of Palawan: